nexml/nexml/perl/README.txt

 INSTALLATION

-Bio::Phylo has the following required dependencies:
-	Scalar::Util (core)
-	Test::More (core)
-	IO::File (core)
-	IO::String (non-core, but installs everywhere)

-And the following optional dependencies:
-	SVG (to draw trees as SVG vector drawings) Math::Random (to simulate trees)
-	XML::Twig (to parse nexml)

-These modules are all available from http://www.cpan.org, and should install without problems on most platforms.
+Bio::Phylo has no dependencies for its core install.
+However, some additional functionality will not work (e.g. XML parsing) until the CPAN module that enables it has been installed (e.g. XML::Twig).
+You can install these at a later date if and when need arises.
+If any of such additional CPAN modules are found to be missing at installation time, a warning will be emitted, but installation can continue.

-To install the Bio::Phylo distribution, run the following commands:
+To install the Bio::Phylo distribution itself, run the following commands:

 perl Makefile.PL